Logging system in Magento 2

 }

-Let’s look deeper in the source code of Psr\Log\LoggerInterface:
+Let’s take a closer look at the source code of Psr\Log\LoggerInterface:

 <?php